|It is crucial that you read and understand these

 read and try to understand any warnings or error messages that are displayed before proceeding further...

-Cutting and pasting chunks of instruction into your command window has a high probability of blowing up (and resulting in not much sympathy from the instructor)
+Cutting and pasting chunks of instruction into your command window has a high probability of blowing up

 This project code, examples, assignments, quizzes, labs, and other related material may be distributed and collected through the use of the git version control tool.